veertuinc/anka-docs/apple/Release Notes/_index.md

 Addons upgrading is not required but is recommended.
 {{< /hint >}}

+{{< hint warning >}}

+Known issues:

+- Nested virtualization is not functional inside of VMs yet.
+- `anka view` and `anka start -v` are partially broken and require double clicking the VM name in the Anka.app VM listing.
+- iCloud/Apple logins will fail inside of the VM.
+You can still log into your account through Apple's website and download apps through your developer account.
+Or, transfer them from the host into the VM with `anka cp`.
+- Changing the display resolution dynamically fails.
+- Physical device capture outside of USB devices like keyboard and "pointing" is not possible.

+{{< /hint >}}

 - **Improvement:** MacOS installation through the `anka create` command is now automated.
     - SIP is now disabled by default inside of the VM.
     - VNC is now enabled by default inside of the VM.